lino-framework/book/docs/admin/preview.rst

 Setting up a preview site
 =========================

-Each time the site owner asked for an upgrade, you start by setting up a new preview site.
+When the :term:`site operator` asks for an upgrade, you start by setting up a new preview site.

 - Copy the current production project directory to a new directory::